 The first disappearance was in March, 1993: a young American woman from New York, 26 years old, named Annie McCarrick.
 She was living in Dublin, sharing an apartment with two young women, and trying to learn about her Irish heritage.

 The last sighting of her was in a pub called Johnnie Fox’s.
-Her mother and father flew to Ireland, staying for six months before returning home in despair.
+Her mother and father flew to Ireland in hopes of finding their daughter.
+They remained in the country for six months before returning home in despair.
 No trace of their daughter was found.

-Over the next five years, six more young women disappeared.
+Over the next five years, more women disappeared—some media outlets cite eight total disappearances while others connect six names to the case.
 It became clear that all the vanishings happened within a geographical triangle surrounding Dublin.
 So was born the name ‘Vanishing Triangle’.
 Dubliners began to fear they had an active serial killer in their midst.

-Over the years, suspicion has fallen on several known and suspected killers.
+Over the years, suspicion has fallen on several known and suspected killers in connection with the rash of disappearances.
 But without bodies or crime scenes, police had little to work with.

 Murphy was apparently startled by two men and he fled.
 His victim survived.
 She had been abducted inside the area known as Vanishing Triangle.